The SFU Centre for Scottish Studies is a multidisciplinary research centre with the following objectives:

 As an community hub we aim to engage with interested parties in British Columbia and around the globe by offering non-credit courses for community members in topics such as Scottish history, the Gaelic language, contemporary Scottish literature and genealogy, and continuing to offer high-profile speaker series, bringing members of Scotland’s cultural, educational, governmental, and business communities to Vancouver to address a variety of local audiences.

-We respectfully acknowledge that SFU is on the unceded traditional territory of the Coast Salish peoples, specifically the shared traditional territories of the Sḵwx̱wú7mesh Úxwumixw (Squamish), Tsleil-Waututh, xwməθkwəy̓əm (Musqueam) and Kwikwetlem First Nations.
+We respectfully acknowledge that SFU is on the unceded traditional territories of the Sḵwx̱wú7mesh Úxwumixw (Squamish), Tsleil-Waututh, xwməθkwəy̓əm (Musqueam) and Kwikwetlem First Nations.